Yrol/spring-project-management/README.md

 # Spring Project Management
 A simple Project Management app developed using Spring Boot, Thymeleaf and Bootstrap.
+Features are as below.

+  - User authentication -  Register and login
+  - CRUD operations on employees and projects
+  - UI with Thyemeleaf
+  - RESTful API endpoints
+  - Validation rules

 ### Prerequisites
 + **PostgreSQL** has been used for data management.
 Create a DB called `pma-springbootdb`